Universidad Iberoamericana / Universidad de Las Americas

 More than 20 years after reunification the eastern half – on the former death-strip – with its landscape-architecture of 1994 – is a huge success as an open space for representation and informal event-space resulting in a distressed park, but a unique harmony of differences.
 The western half, still a brown-field populated each Sunday by Berlin’s hippest flea-market, is a highly contested space, where traditional planning methods and design-solution failed to deliver solutions that would win approval of any interest-group.

 The Studio will find a battleground of plans and imagery of the last 15 years which use a dichotomy of architecture and landscape, city and ecology to feed into the grid-lock situation found today.
 The challenge is to pursue an interrogation of possible futures integrating beyond the assumed dialectic of public and private spaces.

-Workshop Leaders: Iñaki Echeverria, Josue Lee
+Studio Coordinators: Iñaki Echeverria, Josue Lee